jeelabKIST/Cho2022_BurstDetection/README.md

 # Cho2022_BurstDetection

-SungJun Cho & Jee Hyun Choi

-Please email Jee Hyun Choi at jeechoi@kist.re.kr or SungJun Cho at scho.sungjun@gmail.com with any questions or concerns.
+💡 Please email Jee Hyun Choi at jeechoi@kist.re.kr or SungJun Cho at scho.sungjun@gmail.com with any questions or concerns.

 ---

-## Getting Started
+## ⚡️ Getting Started

 This repository contains all the scripts necessary to reproduce the analysis and figures shown in our study.
 To install, simply download this repository folder, specify paths to the folder location, and run the scripts.